bigladder/lattice/README.md

 Installing the Toolkit
 --------------------

-We are currently supporting python 3.7 - 3.10.

 To install and use the Lattice project, you must have a supported version of Python.
 We also use the [poetry](https://python-poetry.org/) tool to manage Lattice's dependencies.
 Follow the [instructions](https://python-poetry.org/docs/#installation) to install poetry on your specific platform.

 To initialize dependencies in your poetry virtual environment, simply type